 "So this deployment will be a great way to go out."

-They will be operating under the United Nations mandate of UNMISS (United Nations Mission In South Sudan) and it will be their responsibility to take over the running of temporary tented field hospital and to pave the way for a permanent facility capable of serving and caring for up to 1800 multi-national peacekeepers.
+They will be operating under the United Nations mandate of UNMISS (United Nations Mission In South Sudan) and it will be their responsibility to take over the running of a temporary tented field hospital, as well as paving the way for a permanent facility capable of serving and caring for up to 1,800 multi-national peacekeepers.